 Instead, cut up old pool noodles and put them on the bottom before you add your dirt and plants.
 Pool noodles are lightweight and easy to find.
 They will allow your water to drain out and won’t weigh your planter down.
 You might even be able to move it around after you have planted it.

-If you like this idea, check out how to dry and spray paint gourds here. and how to spray paint your outdoor cushions here.
+If you like this trick to fill large planters, check out how to dry and spray paint gourds here. and how to spray paint your outdoor cushions here.
 You might also be interested in this fun pumpkin painting idea that you can check out here.

-Yes, I still have the wagon wheel rim I rescued from the trash years ago, but sadly, my vine is no more.
 Since this post we have completely redone our backyard including the pool and flower beds.
-My Jasmine vine didn’t make it, but my wagon wheel rim found a terrific new home.
-To see how I combined it with my planter and gourds to make a focal point at the end of my deck, check out Large Planter Updated.
+To see how I updated this large outdoor planter by combining it with a wagon wheel rim I pulled out of the trash and painted gourds to make a focal point at the end of my deck, check out Large Planter Updated.